-If you are in need of an agile retrospective that will help you determining which issues are worth resolving, and which do not have any value?
+If you are in need of an agile retrospective that will help you determine which issues are worth resolving, and which do not have any value?
 The Eisenhower retrospective can help you with that.

-First of all, let’s take a look on what the Eisenhower Matrix exactly is, before we dive into the retrospective.
+First of all, let’s take a look at what the Eisenhower Matrix exactly is before we dive into the retrospective.
 It is called after the former US president Dwight Eisenhower, and the goal is to score our actions into 2 categories: Urgent & Important.
 Our actions can be scored on whether they are important or not important, and if they are urgent or not urgent.
 The matrix looks as follows:

 When we scored our actions, they can be placed in 4 categories:

 This is the magic zone, everything in this zone is urgent and important.
 Actions in this zone should be picked up as soon as possible, and have priority over the other ones.

 Actions in this category are important, but not urgent.
 This means you want to do these action items, but instead of doing them right now, you should plan these action items.

 Actions that are not important but are urgent, are actions that you should not do yourself.
 These are prime candidates to delegate to a competent co-worker.
 Are there any co-workers for who these actions are Important?
 If they are, great!
 Delegate it, but if they are not, it might be time to reconsider your priorities.

 Actions in these categories are not important and not urgent.
 Why do we have actions here?
-In our personal life, these usually are things that are fun to do.
-If any work related actions end up here, it is best to eliminate those actions.
+In our personal lives, these usually are things that are fun to do.
+If any work-related actions end up here, it is best to eliminate those actions.

 Since you now know what the Eisenhower matrix is, and how to use it to determine what to do with our actions.
-Lets take a look on how we can use it in a retrospective form.
+Let’s take a look at how we can use it in a retrospective form.